Serhiy Tihipko: Family and private life

 Tihipko was married to Natalia Tihipko from 1981 to 2004.
-They had one daughter together, Hanna, born in 1984; she now works in a company owned by her father.
+They had one daughter together, Anna, born in 1984; she now works in a company owned by her father.

 Tihipko married Viktoriya Tigipko later in 2004, during the 2004 Ukrainian presidential election campaign.
-Viktoria is the President of the Odessa International Film Festival.
-She is also Managing Director at a venture company which invests in online projects worldwide, and is considered to be one of the most successful businesswomen in Ukraine.
+Viktoria is the President of the Odesa International Film Festival.
+She is also managing director at a venture company which invests in online projects worldwide, and is considered to be one of the most successful businesswomen in Ukraine.
 The couple have three children, born in 2002, 2005 and 2008.